Skip to content

 identity:

-Multiple agents can share the same workspace (repo clone).
+Multiple agents can share the same working directory.
 For example:

 • bragdoc-coder - Implements features in bragdoc-ai